-- Federal policy must support the unique opportunities and obstacles facing our nation's rural schools and communities, including the REAP, Secure Rural Schools Act (SRSA)/ Forest Counties, and Impact Aid programs. - Access to robust early education, particularly for students in high-need/low-income situations, is a critical component to building a strong education continuum. - ESAs have a unique role to play in supporting expanded and effective implementation of the Carl Perkins (career/technical) education program, relating to fiduciary, professional development, and stackable credential responsibilities. - Equitable access to effective educators is a critical element for educational opportunity. - ESAs can support educator preparation and licensure and supports the federal policy that ensures candidates are eligible for student grants and loans. - ESAs must be eligible entities for grants that relate to educator training, certification, and development. - ESAs support the full resolution to the end of Deferred Action for Childhood Arrivals (DACA) protections to minimize and mitigate the educational impacts of federal immigration law, including its impact on educator shortages.
-Schools should be a safe and welcoming environment for all students. - Schools should be a safe and welcoming environment for all students
+- Federal policy must support the unique opportunities and obstacles facing our nation's rural schools and communities, including the REAP, Secure Rural Schools Act (SRSA)/ Forest Counties, and Impact Aid programs. - Access to robust early education, particularly for students in high-need/low-income situations, is critical to building a strong education continuum. - ESAs have a unique role in supporting the expanded and effective implementation of the Carl Perkins (career/technical) education program, relating to fiduciary, professional development, and stackable credential responsibilities. - Equitable access to effective educators is a critical element of educational opportunity. - ESAs can support educator preparation and licensure and supports the federal policy that ensures candidates are eligible for student grants and loans. - ESAs must be eligible entities for grants that relate to educator training, certification, and development. - ESAs support the full resolution to the end of Deferred Action for Childhood Arrivals (DACA) protections to minimize and mitigate the educational impacts of federal immigration law, including its impact on educator shortages. - Schools should be safe and welcoming environments for all students.